 Whether you prefer to kick back with a cold beer or mingle with a glass of fine wine in hand, new places to grab a drink are cropping up around the metro.
 Ahead are some of the most anticipated openings.
-From complicated cocktails to basic brews, its easier than ever to find a place to share a drink.
+From complicated cocktails to basic brews, it’s easier than ever to find a place to share a drink.

 By Megan Prather and Rachel Schaub